marinasundstrom/raven/docs/compiler/development/adding-new-syntax.md

 ## Add syntax to Parser

-Add and implement method for parsing syntax in `SyntaxParser`.
+Add and implement method for parsing syntax in `LanguageParser`.

 Re-use existing methods for syntax parts, unless really necessary to have specialized methods.